 *Trekked Manchester St, Armagh St, New Regent St, Gloucester St, Oxford Tce, Victoria Sq, Durham St Nth.
 115 images,

-CERA's Greater Christchurch Recovery Update, Issue 21 May 2013, reported on CCDU's purchase of CBD land for anchor projects:
+CERA's Greater Christchurch Recovery Update, Issue 21 May 2013, reported CCDU's purchase of CBD land for anchor projects:

 "The Crown is seeking to purchase 350 properties in total.